 It is an offence to:

-New laws now make it illegal to manufacture, sell or supply or promote a psychoactive substance.
+It is illegal to manufacture, sell or supply or promote a psychoactive substance.
 A ‘psychoactive substance’ is any substance that when taken has the effect of causing hallucinations or change to thinking, behaviour, perception, awareness or mood or motor function or the effect of causing dependency.
 This means that manufacturing, selling or supplying ‘synthetic cannabis’ is now an offence.

 If you are over the age of 14 and found with 10 grams or less of cannabis or a smoking implement with traces of cannabis and you have no previous drug convictions, the Police may issue you with a Cannabis Intervention Requirement (CIR).
 A CIR requires you to complete drug counselling sessions.
 If you complete all that is required of you under this Requirement, then you will not have to attend court and ultimately get a drug conviction.

 The penalties for drug offences vary depending on the seriousness and whether you are under the age of 18 or an adult.
 You will need to get legal advice about your particular situation.

 Please note: Laws are subject to change.
-Last updated November 2015.
+Last updated July 2020.